The Youth Compass Project

 Our heartfelt thanks

-We are enormously grateful to our project funders for their generosity – The British Academy, Loughborough University and Anglia Ruskin University.
+We are enormously grateful to our project funders for their generosity – The British Academy, Loughborough University, Anglia Ruskin University, multiple secondary schools in England, and The University of Cambridge.

-We would like to thank the following people for their gifts of time, expertise and support – Dr Beth Hardie, Dr Alex Sutherland, Dr Alison Jane Martingano, Dr Nick Caddick, Jon Sanders, Dr Fran Azpitarte, Alex Dopadlik, Dr David Humphreys, Dr Patrick McClanahan, Dr Ali Wigzell, Dr Dominic Willmott and Victoria Gadd.
+We would like to thank the following people and networks for their time, expertise and support – Dr Beth Hardie, Professor Alex Sutherland, Dr Alison Jane Martingano, Dr Nick Caddick, Jon Sanders, Dr Fran Azpitarte, Alex Dopadlik, Professor David Humphreys, Dr Patrick McClanahan, Dr Ali Wigzell, Dr Dominic Willmott, Victoria Gadd, Dr Xiaoya Xun, and the Leadership Partner Schools Network (LPSN).

-In addition, we thank our practitioner partners for their tireless support during the Compass deliveries, including Romsey Mill and the three LPSN schools - Commonweal School (Swindon), Ashcombe School (Swindon) and North Gosforth (Newcastle).
-Our thanks to Charles Drew (Headteacher at Commonweal), Joanna Parish, (Assistant Headteacher at Ashcombe), Susanna Cooke (Assistant Principle at North Gosforth), and all the facilitators and support staff who have made these deliveries possible.
+In addition, we thank our practitioner partners for their tireless support facilitating the Compass programme deliveries, including Romsey Mill and the secondary schools - Commonweal School (Swindon), Ashcombe School (Surrey), North Gosforth (Newcastle), Chelmer School (Essex), Ash Manor School (Hampshire), The Petersfield School (Hampshire), Winstanley School (Leicestershire), Countesthorpe School (Leicestershire).
+Our special thanks to Charles Drew (Headteacher at Commonweal) and Steven Hampshire (Lead Compass Practitioner at Commonweal).